digitalpublicsquare/documents/Vaccines/South Africa/Terms of Use.md

+---
+layout: page
+title: Know It or Not
+permalink: /kion-za-tou/
+exclude: true
+---

 # **TERMS OF USE**

 These website located at [https://sa.knowitornot.com/](https://sa.knowitornot.com/) (together, the “Site”) are operated by Digital Public Square (“DPS”, “we”, “us” or “our”) and is intended for audiences in South Africa.
 The Site include all downloadable applications, features, functionality, content or information that is made available or provided on the Site and any other media form, media channel, mobile website, or mobile application related or connected thereto.